nyu-wireless/mmwsdr/2x2_sounder/README.md

 ## 1. Build the testbed

-### 1.1 Set up the receiver

-Let us start setting up the Sivers antenna array.
-We highly recommend to use different colors for each cable.
-In this setup, we have:

-RX_QP (brown)
-RX_QN (red)
-RX_IN (purple)
-RX_IP (turquoise)

-### 1.2 Set up the transmitter

-dsdsassadf
+Carefully follow each step described in the HW_setup.pdf document.
+You will learn how to connect the Sivers arrays (TX and RX) to the RFSoC 2x2 boards through the Broadband balun model Merkei BAL0006.

 ## 2. Program the testbed

-> Download the rx.img
+## 2.1.
+Download the rx.img

-I would recommend using google chrome.
+It is preferable to use google chrome.
 Other browsers might have a problem with big files.
-% rx.img has been verified by Notis and Mingsheng, should be ok.
+Click [here](https://drive.google.com/file/d/1YfHpmMC5HQftU6drCumDuZgqWMh2dPdv/view?usp=drive_link).

 > Burn the rx.img to both SD Cards